tomkren/pikater/README.md

 ### Requirements

 * Java 7 (Java 8 may be supported too but noone has tested it yet).
-* Apache Ivy.
+* Apache Ant.
-* JPA-compatible database (at this moment, only PostgreSQL is supported) running locally or externally.
+* A JPA-compatible database (at this moment, only PostgreSQL is supported) running locally or externally.
 * A SMTP server running locally.

 ### Installation & deployment